Toalaah/vault-oidc-k8s-rbac-demo/README.md

 ## Steps

-1. Bootstrap vault server and export credentials.
+1. Bootstrap the vault server and export credentials.
 Note that this will modify your `/etc/hosts` file, so you may need to provide su credentials.

     ```bash
     $ make vault